The Prosperity Gospel: Is It Scriptural?

 Now this is not to say being rich and prospering is a bad thing.
 In fact Solomon, before his fall from grace, was a very rich man and this was an unasked blessing from the Almighty (1 Kings 3 10-13).
 But Solomon did not put emphasis on this.
 Money and prosperity was not the first thing on his mind.
 That's just a small bonus.
 He focused on the word and covenant of the Almighty firsthand.
 That should be everyone's focus.
 For more info on how much Solomon prospered, please see How RICH was King Solomon?

 Thank you for reading.
+Please check out my article on tithing, because there is a lot of stuff that people do not know about it.
 Peace and blessings, and all praises to the Most High.